 I’ve worked in the Nepalese Himalaya, Norway, the European Alps, the Queen Elizabeth Islands of Arctic Canada, Svalbard, Alaska, the Chilean and Peruvian Andes, and the mountains of East Africa.

 I’m interested in understanding more about environmental change and specifically how it will affect sustainability of ecosystems and populations.
 As the scientific understanding becomes deeper, simplistic solutions seem less realistic and there is an increasing need to engage many interest groups to respond in the best possible way.
-At the same time, advances in our understanding seem to cause many people frustration as understanding the implications of this growing knowledge base becomes ever-harder to grasp quickly and easily.
+At the same time, advances in our understanding seem to cause many people frustration as the implications of this growing knowledge base become ever-harder to grasp quickly and easily.
 What I like most about working in academia is that it not only puts me at the cutting edge of the science, but also provides a great opportunity to communicate findings to students and the wider public.

 Dr Lindsey Nicholson

 Institute of Atmospheric and Cryospheric Sciences | Centre for Climate

 Universität Innsbruck, Bruno Sander Haus, Innrain 52, Innsbruck, A-6020, Austria